thecarpetjasp/TheMontyHallProblem/README.md

 # The Monty Hall Problem Simulation
-A python simulation to prove The Monty Hall Problem.
+A Python simulation to prove The Monty Hall Problem.

 ## Introduction